codeready-toolchain/tarsy-bot/deploy/README.md

 make openshift-dev
 ```

+**Note**: If `deploy/openshift.env` exists, it will be automatically loaded when running OpenShift targets.
+This file does NOT affect local development targets (like `make dev`).
+If the file doesn't exist, ensure environment variables are exported manually.

 This will:
+1. ✅ Load environment variables (from `deploy/openshift.env` if present)
-1. ✅ Check environment variables are set
+2. ✅ Check environment variables are set
-2. ✅ Create secrets from environment variables
+3. ✅ Create secrets from environment variables
-3. ✅ Check/copy config files from examples
+4. ✅ Check/copy config files from examples
-4. ✅ Build and push images to OpenShift registry
+5. ✅ Build and push images to OpenShift registry
-5. ✅ Deploy all manifests to `tarsy-dev` namespace
+6. ✅ Deploy all manifests to `tarsy-dev` namespace
-6. ✅ Show application URLs
+7. ✅ Show application URLs

 ### Development Iterations
 ```bash